link1905/system-design-101/content/docs/system-administration/system-deployment/deployment-strategies.md

 }
 ```

+There are multiple deployment strategies, each suited to different use cases:

 ## Recreate

-The concept is extremely straightforward.
+The concept is extremely straightforward:
-We shut down the old version completely, and then deploy a new one.
+the old version of the service is completely shut down before the new version is deployed.

 ```d2
 grid-rows: 1